Pennsylvania Supreme Court Decisions Have Hurt Families, Businesses, and Healthcare

 - Maria McLaughlin (D)– No Response Received

+Megan Sullivan and Tamika Lane are vying for a seat on the Superior Court.
 Megan Sullivan’s response to our questionnaire has demonstrated an understanding and appreciation of issues of concern to the business and health care communities and the impact on your daily lives.
-She was the only candidate to respond from those who are running for the one open position on the Superior Court.
+She was the only Superior Court candidate to respond.

 - Timika Lane (D) – No Response Received